 This photo of Lively from earlier in January shows her injured hand.

 Lively has dedicated a lot to this role, including her hair.
 She posted a photo on Instagram that showed she had a hair transformation, trading in her long blond locks for a dark, scruffy pixie cut wig.

 "Women experience highs and lows, and women do 'good' things or 'bad' things..." she told THR.
-"We're always so obsessed with women being likable in movies.
-I cannot tell you how many times I've heard 'well, she has to be likable.'
+"We're always so obsessed with women being likeable in movies.
+I cannot tell you how many times I've heard 'well, she has to be likeable.'
 I never heard that about a man in a movie.
 I never heard them say that about a character my husband has played."